 The best way to move about Tokyo is to use the train/subway system.
 It is quite cheap if you stay on the main lines and you can get pretty much anywhere rather quickly.
 Just make sure you know wether the type of train you’re on stops at the station you want to be at and doesn’t take forever to get there (express, semi-express, local, etc).

 You can also use one of the thousands of taxi cabs if you don’t want to deal with the train and figuring out how to get there, but these are generally very expensive!

 Shops to visit

 in order of interest

-Below are a range of shops I was able to visit during my travels around the vicinity of the Kanto (Tokyo) area.
-I ranked them in order of interest to me, taking in account price, range of items, address, closeness to other shops, accessibility and ‘wow-factor’.
+Below are a range of shops I was able to visit during my travels to the Kanto (Tokyo) area, before eventually moving there. they are ranked in order of interest to me, taking in account price, range of items, address, closeness to other shops, accessibility and ‘wow-factor’.